14 Helpful Tips on How to Clean Shih Tzu Ears (Dog Care Guide)

 5. Look for Hairs

 Look inside your dog’s ear for any little hairs.
-Shih Tzu hair continually grows in the ear canal, which can be problematic if it combines with ear wax.
+Shih Tzu hair continually grows in the ear canal, which can be problematic if it is combined with ear wax.
 If there are some hairs you think may make cleaning the ears difficult, gently pluck them.
-You can also use scissors to trim them but use them carefully to avoid hurting your pet.
+If you are unsure how to safely do this, it might be best to take your dog to the vet or groomer, but the sooner they are removed, the less likely they will become a problem.

 6. Clean the Ear